 To better manage expectations, let’s begin by clarifying what ‘long-distance’ means here.

-The running shoe models that follow are recommended for distances between a 10K to a half-marathon.
+The running shoe models that follow are recommended for distances between a 10K to half-marathon.
 If you want an ultra-cushioned running shoe for marathons (and longer), then reading this guide should help.

 So what kind of long-distance running shoes are we talking about here?